 The harbor waters are still.
-Beyond this sheltered inlet a stiff wind whips the lake into whitecaps.
-I don’t much like choppy waters…
+Beyond the sheltered inlet a stiff wind whips the lake into whitecaps.
+I don’t much like choppy waters.

-After a slow climb I reach the top to find an arched portal popularly called the Incan Arch.
-Again this construction’s most likely pre_Incan, it lets me know however that I’ve made it.
+After the slow climb I reach the top to find an arched portal popularly called the Incan Arch.
+Again this construction’s most likely pre-Incan, it lets me know however that I’ve made it.
 I pause here to catch my breath and meet up with my guide, Percy, a professor from the University of Puno.
-He’ll lead me to one of many sacred spots dotting this isle.
+He’ll lead me to the many sacred spots dotting this isle.

 Percy greets me with a handshake and smile.
-He explains his research and findings on the various Altiplano civilizations pre-dating the Incas that many disagree with.
+An Associate Professor at the university in Puno, he explains his research and findings on the various Altiplano civilizations pre-dating the Incas.
 Most of his colleagues agree that people formed communities surrounding Lake Titticaca around 1400 BC, moving through several phases of evolution that peeked with the Tiwanaku civilization in the late first millennium.
 However he sees it differently – his studies indicate that complex societies extend back to at least 4000 BC.

 We walk about a mile along an ancient pilgrimage path following the island’s crest to a rocky pinnacle.
 Soon I see this is more than just a field of boulders sitting on a hilltop.
-Pieces of ruined temples lie scattered around us with a cairn of stones marking the location of the crumbled holy altar.
-These islands were considered sacred long before the Incas conquered them and these power spots (huacas).
+Ruins of a pre-Incan temple lie scattered around us, with a cairn of stones marking the location of the crumbled holy altar.
+This island was considered sacred long before the Incas conquered these power spots (huacas).

 Our view from the ruined alter is magnificent and I easily become spiritual in this place.
 Perhaps it’s the spirit line beneath my feet but meditation is my immediate default.
-As I gaze at the deep blue sky above reflected by the water below, the snowcapped Andes Cordillera in the distance seems to float on the far horizon.
+As I gaze at the deep blue sky above reflected in the water below, the distant snow-capped Andes Cordillera seems to float on the far horizon.